volt-software/Ichor/README.md

 More examples can be found in the [examples directory](examples).

 ## Supported OSes
-* Linux (including musl-based distros like alpine linux)
+* Linux (including aarch64 and musl-based distros like alpine linux)
 * Windows
 * Partial support for OSX Monterey (using `brew install llvm@15`, ASAN and boost beast don't seem to work)